Know My Gambling Limits

 (Sports Betting)

-The risks that come with this increasingly accessible and rapidly expanding form of gambling prompts a need for public education.
-Manitobans need to know the risks associated with sports betting and how to participate responsibly, to minimize their risk of experiencing betting-related harms.
+The risks that come with this increasingly accessible and rapidly expanding form of gambling prompt a need for public education.
+Manitobans need to know the risks associated with sports betting and how to participate responsibly to minimize their risk of experiencing betting-related harms.

 The LGCA’s research found that, while some sports bettors use a few lower-risk strategies, most do not have defined strategies.
-It also found a trend in sports bettors choosing to use certain apps or websites based on promotional offers, such as receiving bonus credits in exchange for placing a minimum deposit.
+It also found a trend in sports bettors choosing to use certain apps or websites based on promotional offers, such as getting bonus credits in exchange for making a minimum deposit.

 Learn more about the campaign and sports betting in Manitoba on our Know My Limits website.